ConnectEd Counselling and Consultancy logo

 I bring a genuine, compassionate and relational approach to my sessions and enjoy getting to know others’ strengths, challenges, hopes & interests.
 My practice often draws upon evidence-based therapies such as Cognitive Behaviour Therapy (CBT), Dialectical Behaviour Therapy (DBT), Acceptance Commitment Therapy (ACT), and Solution Focused Therapy.
 I work openly to keep the sessions client-focused, while also acknowledging the vital role others play in support, advocacy, and development.

-Emily sees: Older children (10+), adolescents, young adults, parents
+Emily sees: Older children (10+), Adolescents, Young Adults, Parents and Adults

 Emily can help you with: